jakob-bagterp/browserist/README.md

 browser.quit()
 ```

-Or you can use the built-in context manager so the browser automatically closes when done or if an error occurs:
+Or use the built-in context manager so the browser automatically closes when done or if an error occurs:

 ```python
 from browserist import Browser